Creating a Business Competitor Analysis: A Comprehensive Guide

 What is the difference between direct and indirect competitors?

-How many competitors should be selected for a comprehensive comparison against a company?
+How many competitors should be selected for a comprehensive comparison?

 Take your business to the next level with a Pixel Fish Website.